Measurement Component

 sys.exit(app.exec_())

-In the above implementation we created the figure programmatically.
-However, we could also create use the qt creator to design a user interface.
+In the above implementation, we created the figure programmatically.
+However, we could also use Qt Creator to design a user interface.

 .ui